Docklands Studios Melbourne

-Docklands Studios Melbourne is a major film and television production complex located in Melbourne’s redeveloped Docklands precinct.
-The site is approximately 2 km from Melbourne’s Central Business District.
+Docklands Studios Melbourne is a major film and television production complex located in the redeveloped Docklands neighborhood of Melbourne in Victoria, Australia.
+The site is approximately 2 km from Melbourne central business district.
 The complex opened in 2004 and its primary function is to support Victoria's film and television industry and attract international and Australian productions to Melbourne.

-It is one of three major studios in Australia, the others being Village Roadshow Studios on the Gold Coast and Disney Studios Australia in Sydney.
+It is one of three major studios in Australia, the others being Village Roadshow Studios in Gold Coast, Queensland and Disney Studios Australia in Sydney, New South Wales.
 The facility has recently expanded, with completion in early 2022 of a new super stage (Stage 6) that is one of the largest in the Southern Hemisphere.

 Background

 The push for Melbourne to build a major studio complex arose in the late 1990s amid concern that it was "losing some of its media city position to arch-rival Sydney and to the Gold Coast".
 The strategic objectives were that construction of a major studio complex would represent Melbourne's maturity and global ambitions, develop production capacity to its next stage, and service the needs of the local film and television industry.
 At the time, Melbourne had a number of smaller facilities with sound stages, but did not have a large state-of-the-art complex.